CQCL/pytket-docs/manual/manual_backend.rst

 ..
 Obtaining indices of specific bits/qubits of interest using `bit_readout` and `qubit_readout` or `qubit_to_bit_map`, and filtering results

-.. note:: :py:meth:`expectation_from_shots()` and :py:meth:`expectation_from_counts()` take into account every classical bit in the results object.
+.. note:: :py:meth:`~pytket.utils.expectation_from_shots()` and :py:meth:`~pytket.utils.expectation_from_counts()` take into account every classical bit in the results object.
 If the expectation value of interest is a product of only a subset of the measurements in the :py:class:`~pytket.circuit.Circuit` (as is the case when simultaneously measuring several commuting operators), then you will want to filter/marginalise out the ignored bits when performing this calculation.

 Guidance for Writing Hardware-Agnostic Code
 -------------------------------------------